The One with the Lesbian Wedding

 "The One with the Lesbian Wedding" is the eleventh episode of the second season of the television sitcom Friends written by Doty Abrams, directed by Thomas Schlamme and first aired by NBC on January 18, 1996.
 The episode revolves around Ross's ex-wife Carol marrying her life partner Susan.

-"The One with the Lesbian Wedding" is the second time same-sex marriage was depicted in a sitcom, along with the Roseanne episode "December Bride" that aired a month earlier.
+"The One with the Lesbian Wedding" is at least the third time a same-sex wedding ceremony was depicted in a sitcom, following the Roc episode "Can't Help Loving that Man," which aired in 1991, and the Roseanne episode "December Bride," which aired a month before the Friends episode.
 It attracted mild controversy and censorship.
 Nonetheless, it received positive reviews from critics.

 Plot

 Ross' ex-wife Carol (Jane Sibbett) and her lesbian life partner Susan (Jessica Hecht) are getting married; Ross' sister Monica caters the wedding.
 Carol's parents refuse to attend the wedding, leading Carol to doubt her decision, but Ross – initially hesitant to see his ex-wife remarry – finds himself in the position of being the one to encourage her to go ahead with the ceremony despite her parents' opposition.
 At the reception, Susan thanks Ross for his part in saving the wedding, and offers to dance with him; he agrees, apparently resolving their strained relationship.

 One of Phoebe's massage clients, Rose Adelman, dies on the massage table and her spirit apparently gets stuck inside Phoebe for a while.
 Rose, via Phoebe, corrects people's behavior and makes weird jokes using references to obscure people or events.
 Upon talking to Rose's husband (Phil Leeds), who states that Rose wanted to see everything, Phoebe takes Rose sightseeing around New York, but is not able to rid herself of Rose.
 However, during Carol and Susan's wedding, Rose blurts out that she has now seen everything and promptly bolts out of Phoebe's body.
 During the reception, Phoebe muses to Chandler about how she misses Rose; one of the wedding guests (Lea DeLaria), comically assuming that Phoebe and Rose were a lesbian couple, suggests that Phoebe find a way to forget about Rose and move on with her life, and offers to buy her a drink, which Phoebe accepts.

 Meanwhile, Rachel's mother, Sandra (Marlo Thomas), makes a major life decision after seeing how Rachel has learned to fend for herself: she is considering leaving Rachel's father.
 Rachel is horrified at the thought of her parents splitting up and angry at her mother, but Sandra admits she wants to do this because Rachel did not marry her Barry, the man she never loved, but she did hers.
 Rachel, stunned at this revelation, gives her mother her blessing to move on.

 Early on in the episode, Joey makes his first appearance on the long-running soap opera Days of Our Lives as Dr. Drake Ramoray.
 He shares with the group a "smell-the-fart" acting tip he had learned from the actress he did his first scene with.